Dusun people: Ethnic attire

+The Kimaragang Dusun traditional dress is kinaling with a black colour and colourful sashes made of silver and rattan, especially for the Pitas-Koromoko Kimaragang, while the Kota Marudu-Tandek Kimaragang have their lapoi and sinudot.
+It is also graced with a cap made of rattan or bamboo woven together with a long fabric to complement their traditional dress to make it more attractive and unique.
 The Lotud Dusun women were known for their traditional skirts below the knees named gonob, and the word lotud in the Lotud dialect itself also carries the meaning of a knee which are believed to be derived from the Malay word of lutut.
 The traditional clothing of the Lotud community also symbolises their status, especially for women, with waist ornaments called lilimbo; the red symbolises "single status", the black symbolises "married status", and the brown or rattan colour symbolises an "elderly women".
 The Lotud has three types of traditional clothing, namely clothing used by tantagas or momolian (ritual leaders), clothing for sumayau (also known as madsayau) dancers for performance dances and wedding clothing.
 Linangkit embroidery is a name given for geometric motifs produced based on embroidery techniques with the design and decoration dominates the gonob and kuluwu decorations in Lotud traditional clothing.
 The linangkit patterns are characterised by geometric shapes dominated by triangles and squares, with the use of bright colours such as red, yellow, black, green and white to fill each of the geometric shapes formed into a variety of patterns.
 Several terms for patterns commonly embroidered by the Lotud community include the piniutu (joined), linodi (connected), nabur-abur (scattered), olinsong sadur (watermelon seeds), kinuyung-kuyung (wavy), subor (additional decoration), and piniating (repeated).